hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `domain_iam_role_name` - (Optional, but required if domain is provided) The name of the IAM role to be used when making API calls to the Directory Service.
 * `enabled_cloudwatch_logs_exports` - (Optional) Set of log types to enable for exporting to CloudWatch logs.
 If omitted, no logs will be exported.
 Valid values (depending on `engine`).
 MySQL and MariaDB: `audit`, `error`, `general`, `slowquery`.
 PostgreSQL: `postgresql`, `upgrade`.
 MSSQL: `agent` , `error`.
 Oracle: `alert`, `audit`, `listener`, `trace`.
 * `engine` - (Required unless a `snapshot_identifier` or `replicate_source_db`
 is provided) The database engine to use.
 For supported values, see the Engine parameter in [API action CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html).
+Cannot be specified for a replica.
 Note that for Amazon Aurora instances the engine must match the [DB cluster](/docs/providers/aws/r/rds_cluster.html)'s engine'.
 For information on the difference between the available Aurora MySQL engines see [Comparison between Aurora MySQL 1 and Aurora MySQL 2](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/AuroraMySQL.Updates.20180206.html)